MageshGit/TestVagrantAssignment_Magesh/README.md

 ### Run with testng XML
 > Right click on the testng xml file and choose Run As->TestNG Suite

+### Json file
+> To test the script stability, added a few Json which has different combination of players and roles

+### Properties file
+> Mention the Json file to be referred by scripts in this config.properties file
+> example
+>    rcbPlayersJsonFile:playersListRCB.json

 ### Note
 Use Java 8 or higher as some of the java 8 features are implemented in test script